katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

     tasks:
-        - name: Run the command if "foo" is defined ansible.builtin.shell: echo "I've got '{{ foo }}' and am not afraid to use it!"
+        - name: Run the command if "foo" is defined assible.builtin.shell: echo "I've got '{{ foo }}' and am not afraid to use it!"
           when: foo is defined

-        - name: Fail if "bar" is undefined ansible.builtin.fail: msg="Bailing out.
+        - name: Fail if "bar" is undefined assible.builtin.fail: msg="Bailing out.
 This play requires 'bar'"
           when: bar is undefined

 This is especially useful in combination with the conditional import of vars files (see below).